-- (i) the consequences of such non-compliance; and - (ii) the steps that have been or will be taken to rectify the position.
+(i) the consequences of such non-compliance; and

+(ii) the steps that have been or will be taken to rectify the position.

-Civil Servants appointed to the Authority should adhere to Circular 12/2010 -Protocol for Civil Servants nominated to the boards of non-commercial state bodies.
+Civil Servants appointed to the Authority should adhere to Circular 12/2010 - Protocol for Civil Servants nominated to the boards of non-commercial state bodies.
 This circular deals with reports to the Minister where a matter of serious concern arises regarding the Authority.

-The Authority's Whistleblowing/Protected Disclosure Policy is available on the intranet.
-This policy contains the procedure to be followed by staff who wish to raise a concern or to disclose information in relation to wrongdoing within the
+The Authority's Protected Disclosure Policy and procedures for workers in the Authority is available on the intranet.
+This policy contains the procedure to be followed by Board members and staff who wish to raise a concern or to disclose information in relation to wrongdoing within the Authority.

-Authority.
 Any member of staff may, in confidence, also raise a concern about possible irregularities in financial reporting or other matters directly with the Chairperson of the Authority, Chairperson of the Audit and Risk Committee, Risk Officer or the Pensions Regulator and the person to whom the representation is made is responsible for ensuring meaningful follow-up of matters raised in this way.
-The Protected Disclosures Act 2014 and the Protected Disclosures (Amendment) Act 2022 provide certain legal protection to staff who make a "protected disclosure" relating to a "relevant wrongdoing".
+The Protected Disclosures Act 2014 and the Protected Disclosures (Amendment) Act 2022 provide certain legal protection to Board members and staff who make a "protected disclosure" relating to a "relevant wrongdoing".
 Additional information is contained in the Authority's policy.

-While it is not possible for a set of rules or guidelines to provide for all situations which may arise, Board members and employees are expected to ensure that all their activities are governed by ethical standards reflected in this document.
+While it is not possible for a set of rules or guidelines to provide for all situations which may arise, Board members and staff are expected to ensure that all their activities are governed by ethical standards reflected in this document.